akamai/lds-connector/README.md

 - The script is configured using a YAML file.
 This is passed as a command line argument.
 The script must be restarted to process any changes to the YAML file.
-- The script process the log files chronologically.
+- The script processes the log files chronologically.
 The log files are named using [a standard format](https://techdocs.akamai.com/log-delivery/docs/file-names) that contains the time range.
   The script fetches the listing of available log files and sorts them by the start time.
 - The script is able to resume processing where it left off.
 The script saves the current/last log file's metadata to disk.
 When the script is first run, it checks the saved metadata and resumes where it left off.

+This script can optionally send EdgeDNS records for a given zone to Splunk.
+- The user enables EdgeDNS record sending for a given zone in the YAML config
+- The script periodically fetches the record set for the zone from an Akamai API, reformats them, and sends them to Splunk

 Example Use Case